 Coping With the Strikes: Useful Sites & Tips

 - The SNCF help page is especially useful if your TGV high-speed train or regional train in France has been canceled and you need information on exchanging or refunding tickets.
 You can find numbers and other contact details for English-speaking agents who can help you to arrange refunds and exchanges.
 This includes Eurostar tickets with departure points or destinations in France.
-This page in English also appears to be potentially helpful, promising to offer updates information on any rail service delays and cancellations by 5pm the day before.

 What Are The Strikes About This Time, Anyway?